Masters in Public Health in India After BDS

 It equips students with skills related to epidemiology, biostatistics, clinical research, health policy, environmental health, and social determinants of health.

-It is a 2-year program in India emphasizing preventive care, health education, and research to address global health challenges.
+It is a 2-year program in India emphasising preventive care, health education, and research to address global health challenges.

 Public health after BDS prepares students for diverse roles in government agencies, NGOs, healthcare consulting, and research institutes.